seungwookseok/ABAQUS-version-CDPM2/README.md

 <br />

-## Material Properties and Parameters for CDPM2
+## Material Properties and Parameters of CDPM2

-The concrete material properties and parameters that have to be properly defined for the use of CDPM2 are given as follows:
+The concrete material properties and parameters that have to be properly defined for ABAQUS-CDPM2 ("***cdpm2vumat.f*** " shared in this repository) are listed as follows:

 * (1)  unit flag.
   * 0 for US Costumery units